AndrewAMesa/Tree-Sculpture/README.md

 # Tree Sculpture

 This JavaScript code was created for an LED tree sculpture that reflects the changing seasons.
-The tree starts with a boot-up cycle then transitions to summer colors, then fall, then winter, and finally spring.
-It will repeat this summer-to-spring cycle until the LEDs are powered off.
-This code was designed to be flashed onto the PixelBlaze WIFI LED controller and control 300 individually addressable LEDs.
-The code can be altered to work on LED strips with more than 300 LEDs.
+The tree begins with a boot-up cycle, then transitions to summer colors, followed by fall, winter, and finally spring.
+It will repeat this summer-to-spring cycle continuously until the LEDs are powered off.
+This code is designed to be flashed onto the PixelBlaze WiFi LED controller, controlling 300 individually addressable LEDs.
+The code can be modified to work with LED strips containing more than 300 LEDs if needed.

-Instructions to Run Code <br>
+## Instructions to Run Code

-1) Set up PixelBlaze WIFI LED controller.
-Instructions for this can be found here: https://electromage.com/docs/quickstart-v3-standard. <br>
+1. **Set Up PixelBlaze WiFi LED Controller**
+   Follow the instructions [here](https://electromage.com/docs/quickstart-v3-standard) to set up the PixelBlaze controller.

+2. **Load the Code onto PixelBlaze**
-2) Once connected to the controller navigate to the IDE and create a new pattern. <br>
+   - Once connected to the controller, navigate to the PixelBlaze IDE.
+   - Create a new pattern within the IDE.
-3) Paste code from pattern.js into the code editor and save the code.
-The pattern then should automatically start. <br>
+   - Paste the code from `pattern.js` into the code editor.
+   - Save the code, and the pattern should automatically start.

+3. **Restarting the Pattern**
-4) To restart the pattern make a change to the code that doesn't impact logic (ex. type a space character) and save the new code. <br>
+   - To restart the pattern, make a small, non-logical change to the code (e.g., add a space character) and save the updated code.